MiteshShah/miteshshah.github.io/_posts/devops/docker/2016-04-17-docker-installation.markdown

 {% include _toc.html %}

 <img src="{{ page.image.url }}" alt="{{ page.image.alt }}" title="{{ page.image.title }}">

-### What is Docker
-Docker is a software with which you can wrap your whole sofware & its environment to deploy it anywhere regardless of host environment.

-### Why to use Docker?
-- Easy deploy
-- Quick scale

 ### Installation
 Docker Supports almost all Linux Distributions and OS.
 Here are installation instruction for some popular OS Distributions.
 You must fullfill following Prerequisites before moving for Installation steps